wp-plugins/simple-scrollbar-gallery/readme.txt

 == Description ==

-This plugin shows a medium size image in the page and below a row of thumbnails with a scrollbar.
-You can scroll the thumbs and choose an image for the big view.
+This simple plugin shows a large size image in the page and below the image a scrollable row of thumbnails without scrollbar.
+You can scroll the thumbs while mouseover and choose an image for the big view.

 Inspired by many other scripts.

-Important Links:

 == Installation ==